-Not the prettiest city in Europe, Greece’s second city is loved for its charisma, cultural depth, and creative cuisine.
+Not quite the prettiest city in Europe, Greece’s second largest city is loved for its charisma, cultural depth, and creative cuisine.

 The waterfront walk is the thing to do on most guides.
 But as far as beautiful waterfronts go, I wouldn’t describe Thessaloniki’s as delightful.
 Alongside Nikis Avenue amok with traffic on one length, graffitied benches look into dark, choppy waters on the other.
 As I wander, grid-wise, into the city’s grey interiors, I find myself picking up the pace.
 Patchwork pavements, weathered walls, a mélange of balcony awning tentage overhead, and sparse greenery, does little to encourage leisurely family strolls.
 Instead, we dive quickly from one bolthole of interest to another.

-Clearly, I have yet to appreciate the city’s more-than-skin-deep allure.
-Once the second largest city of the Byzantine Empire, Thessaloniki’s cultural offering is formidable.
-Peppered throughout its drab apartment blocks are 15 UNESCO Heritage Sites from the Early Christian and Byzantine era, most built after the Great Fire of 1917 that razed through the historic center.
-A regional seaport for more than 2,000 years, a medley of influences (Byzantine, Ottoman, Sephardic Jewish, and Balkan) has been left to marinate and cook up a vibrant food scene.
-Pockets of exciting food stops litter the backstreets of the recently christened “UNESCO Creative City of Gastronomy”.
+Clearly, I am at odds with locals who fondly refer to it as Greece’s “Bride of the North”, and have yet to appreciate the city’s more-than-skin-deep allure.
+Once the Byzantine Empire’s second largest city, Thessaloniki’s cultural offering is formidable.
+Peppered throughout drab apartment blocks are 15 UNESCO Heritage Sites from the Early Christian and Byzantine era, most built after the Great Fire of 1917 that razed through the historic center.
+A regional seaport for more than 2,000 years, a medley of influences (Byzantine, 482 years of Ottoman rule, Sephardic Jewish, and Balkan) have cooked up a vibrant food scene.
+Exciting food stops litter the backstreets of the recently christened “UNESCO Creative City of Gastronomy”.
 With a thriving community of artists and designers, and charisma amplified by the raw energy of 200,000 university students, our local friends (who have lived in the US) are adamant – Thessaloniki trumps New York.

 For me, good food is not hard to find in Greece.
 Along with archaeological sites, cultural immersion opportunities, and spirit.
 So until I develop a deeper appreciation for Thessaloniki, it’s still a stopover en route to our annual big fat Greek gathering of friends in the paradisiacal waters of Chalkidiki.